PRELUDE TO THE MASCOT TRILOGY

 She glanced at Chiku.
 "He wouldn't hurt her now.
 He loves...loved her."

 He didn't argue.
 Let her think of her father in any way she wished.
-Farasi was gone now and was no longer a threat to any of them.
+Farasi would no longer be a threat to any of them.
 He set Heri on the floor and took Chiku from her arms.
 Putting Chiku on the floor, he turned to Halisi and reached out his arms for her.
 For a moment she hesitated.
 She had never hugged or kissed him and it was clear that she wished things to remain that way.
-Finally she shrugged, probably unable to refuse the last request of a condemned man.
+Finally, she shrugged, probably unable to refuse the last request of a condemned man.
 She took a step toward him and he pulled her into his arms.
 He didn’t want to leave her thinking she meant nothing to him, even if he meant nothing to her.

 "I admire you, Halisi.
 I'm sorry I came between you and Kafil."